beancount/smart_importer/README.md

 - [x] prepare for additional decorators: some refactoring and cleanup is needed to ease the implementation of additional decorators.
 - add another decorator that predicts payees
 - limit predictions to missing second postings

 - stability: fix handling of imported statements that are not transactions (but, for example, balance assertions)
 - stability: add a unit test and gracefully handle the case for when there are only two accounts in the training data (this currently throws an error)

+- decide packaging and integration with beancount and/or fava